kcarullo/connect_4/README.md

-Connect 4 game
+This was my first time venturing into to pygame.
 Hope you enjoy it.
-This was my first time venturing into to pygame.